-3. Attaching the air tank to the rifle
+3. Attaching the air tank to the pistol

-The removable air tank is also the butt of all AirForce rifles.
-TO install the tank, push forward on the cocking knob lightly to move the bolt out of the tank's way.
+To install the tank, push forward on the cocking knob lightly to move the bolt out of the tank's way.
 It may help to point the muzzle of the gun toward the ground as you connect the tank.
 The fast-twist threads make tank installation quick and easy, once you have done it a few times.

-4. Cocking, uncocking, loading and firing
+4. Cocking, uncocking, loading, firing

-To cock the rifle, push forward on the cocking knob until the bolt is held in the open position.
+To cock the pistol, push forward on the cocking knob until the bolt is held in the open position.
 The automatic safety will engage at this time.

-To load a pellet, cock the rifle and leave the bolt forward, exposing the breech.
+To load a pellet, cock the pistol and leave the bolt forward, exposing the breech.
 Push a pellet ALL THE WAY into the breech with your thumb or a pellet-seating tool.
-This is important because a pellet not pushed in all the way can hold the valve open when the rifle fires, exhausting all the air from the tank.
+This is important, because a pellet not pushed in all the way can hold the valve open when the pistol fires, exhausting all the air from the tank.